omgitsjan/omgitsjan/README.md

 **Talking about Personal Stuffs:**

-- 👨🏽‍💻 I’m currently working on a ASP.NET projekt with [Daniel](https://github.com/xXDaniel1109Xx);
+- 👨🏽‍💻 I’m currently working on a projekt with [Max](https://github.com/maxsteinwand);
-- 🌱 I’m currently learning more about Angular;
+- 🌱 I’m currently learning more about Angular and Vue;
-- 👯 I’m open to collaborate;
 - 💬 Ask me about anything, I am happy to help;
-- ⚡️ Fun-Fact: Always give 110%;
+- ⚡️ Always give 110%;
 - 📫 How to reach me: omg.itsjan#0151 on Discord;

 **Languages and Tools:**